Criminal Justice and Public Order Act 1994: Response from musicians

-The Six6 Records compilation album NRB:58 No Repetitive Beats (1994) was released in opposition to the proposed Bill.
+The Six6 Records compilation album NRB:58 No Repetitive Beats (1994) was released in opposition to the proposed bill.
 The album's liner notes said:

 For every copy of No Repetitive Beats sold Network will pay a royalty to D.I.Y. / All Systems No! (an advance payment of £3,000 was made before the release of the album).
 The monies will be used by D.I.Y. / All Systems No! towards the cost of a sound system which will be on hand to replace any sound equipment seized by the police using draconian powers granted to them by the Criminal Justice Bill to stop music "wholly or predominantly characterised by the emission of a succession of repetitive beats".
 The Bill is unjust and tramples across common sense and civil rights.
 If you want to help throw the CJB out contact the human rights organisation Liberty.
 Fight for your right to party.

+In 2002, the Streets released the single "Weak Become Heroes", dedicated to the rave culture of the 90s.
+It featured the lyric "And to the government I stick my middle finger up with regards to the Criminal Justice Bill".
+It was dedicated to seminal house DJs of the time, such as Paul Oakenfold and Nicky Holloway.

+On 6 March 2013, Fatboy Slim (Norman Cook) became the first DJ to perform at the House of Commons in aid of the Last Night a DJ Saved My Life Foundation, which encourages young people to become involved in their communities.
+Cook said it was a "milestone" to perform there years after the act was passed: "Isn't it brilliant that finally we've wormed our way into the public's consciousness to the extent that we're not seen as a bunch of drug-taking anarchists any more?
+Dance music is here to stay."